-The pungent level in bell peppers is almost zero ’ Scoville heat units (SHU)’.
-However, their seeds and central core may contain some amount of capsaicin, which when eaten may cause severe irritation and hot sensation to mouth, tongue and throat.
+The pungency level in bell peppers is almost zero ’ Scoville heat units (SHU)’.
+However, their seeds and central core may contain some amount of capsaicin, which when eaten may cause severe irritation and hot sensation to mouth, tongue, and throat.

 Note some of these points while handling capsicum annum members in general:

-Capsaicin in chilies, especially cayenne peppers, initially elicit inflammation when it comes in contact with the mucus membranes of oral cavity, throat and stomach, and soon produces severe burning sensation that is perceived as hot through free nerve endings in the mucosa.
-Eating cold yogurt helps reduce this burning pain by diluting capsaicin concentration, and preventing its contact with stomach walls.
+Capsaicin in chilies, especially cayenne peppers, initially elicit inflammation when it comes in contact with the mucosa of oral cavity, throat, and stomach, and soon produces a severe burning sensation that is perceived as hot through free nerve endings in the mucosa.
+Eating cold yogurt may help reduce this burning pain by diluting capsaicin concentration, and preventing its contact with the stomach mucosa

 Avoid touching eyes with pepper contaminated fingers.
-If done so, rinse eyes thoroughly in cold water to reduce irritation.
+If done so, rinse eyes thoroughly with cold water to reduce irritation.

 <<-Back to Vegetables from Bell pepper.
 Please visit here for impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties, and health benefits.

 1. USDA National Nutrient Database. (opens in new window)